ruoyuguan/ruoyuguan.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Physics (in progress), Sep.
-2025 -- Jun.
+2025 - Jun.
 2029 (expected)
  * Department of Astronomy, School of Physics, Huazhong University of Science and Technology
  * Research Interest: Gravitational Wave Physics, Relativistic Astrophysics
  * Supervisor: Prof. Yan Wang

+* M.Sc. in Physics, Nov.
+2024
-* M.Sc. in Physics, The University of Hong Kong, 2024
+ * Department of Physics, Faculty of Science, The University of Hong Kong
+ * Identifying Sources in Cygnus OB2 Using Multiwavelength Observations
+ * Supervisor: Prof. Stephen Chi Yung Ng
-* B.Sc., Jilin University, 2022
+* B.Sc., June 2022
+ * Jilin University
+ * Study on the Prompt Emission of Gamma-ray Bursts and its Polarization

 Work experience
 ======